FEAST Library Package

 - Real/Complex and Single/Double precisions,

-easy to use ("plug and play")
+to use ("plug and play"):

 - Large number of examples provided and documentation included,

-Some of the important capabilities of the FEAST algorithm described in
+Some of the important capabilities of the FEAST algorithm

-can be outlined as follows:
+can be briefly outlined as follows:

 - Naturally captures all multiplicities

-- No-(explicit) orthogonalization procedure
+- No-(explicit) orthogonalization procedure on long vectors

 - Reusable subspace - can benefit from suitable initial guess for solving series of eigenvalue problems that are close one another